 Azimuth is a general-purpose public-key infrastructure (PKI) on the Ethereum blockchain, used as a decentralized ledger for Urbit identities that we call points.
 Having a point is necessary to use the Urbit network, which makes it important to have a neutral ledger to determine who owns what.

-Azimuth is not, however, part of the Urbit stack.
+Azimuth is not, however, part of the Arvo stack.
 Azimuth is a parallel system that be used as a generalized identity system for other projects.
-Azimuth “touches” the Urbit ecosystem when a point is used to boot a virtual computer on the Urbit network for the first time.
+Azimuth "touches" the Urbit ecosystem when a point is used to boot a virtual computer on the Urbit network for the first time.
 When that happens, the point considered linked to Azimuth and the point’s full powers are available for use.
 Once a point is linked, it cannot be unlinked.

 A metaphor might make the relationship between these two systems easier to understand: Azimuth is the bank vault that stores the deed to your house.
 The Urbit network is the neighborhood that you live in.